-OFFICIAL-SENSITIVE or Sensitive Personal Data or CONFIDENTIAL INFORMATION
+OFFICIAL-SENSITIVE or Sensitive Personal Data1 or CONFIDENTIAL INFORMATION2

 - 1. Extended Validation (EV or Green Bar) cryptography certificates shall be provided (or will be at Service commencement) by a current member of the Certificate Authority Security Council (CASC). - 2.
 The Provider shall supply to the Council such personal information relating to employees with access to Council data in this classification as is necessary for background checks to be initiated as required for the council to comply with its PSN Code of Connection. - 3.
 The Provider's employees will complete specialist data protection training designed for those who handle data at this classification within the first six months of Service commencement. - 4.
 Networks shall (or will at Service commencement) be managed and controlled in a way that is appropriate to this classification of data. - 5.
 Web applications and/or Cloud services shall (or will be prior to Service commencement) be penetration tested by a CREST approved Provider at annual intervals.
-Test results shall be made available to the contracting Council on request. - 6.
-Two-factor authentication (2FA) shall be provided.
+Test results shall be made available to the contracting Council on request.